dbiscalchin/urlinput/README.md

 # URL Input

 **URL Input** is a jQuery plugin to provide user-friendly text fields for URLs.
-It adds a link beside the input element to allow the user to test the inserted URL.
+It adds a link on the right side of the input element to allow the user to test the inserted URL and shows the favicon of the inserted website (configurable).
 It also enforces the presence of a protocol (HTTP or HTTPS).

-A demonstration is available at [JSFiddle](https://jsfiddle.net/0qjqnbng/1/).
+A demonstration is available at [JSFiddle](https://jsfiddle.net/0qjqnbng/2/).

 ## Requirements